HarshitaSadadekar/HarshitaSadadekar/README.md

 </div>

-### - 🌱 I’m currently learning Javascript,Flutter and Cpp.
+### - 🌱 I’m currently learning MongoDB, Python, Flutter and Cpp.
 ### - 👯 I’m looking to collaborate on any Web Development projects.
 ### - 📫 How to reach me: harshitasadadekar@gmail.com